NLnetLabs/unbound/doc/unbound.conf.rst

     :ref:`outgoing-interface<unbound.conf.outgoing-interface>` options, but do
     not specify both an individual IPv6 address and an IPv6 netblock, or the randomisation will be compromised.
-    Consider combining with :ref:`prefer-ip6<unbound.conf.prefer-ip6>` yes to
+    Consider combining with :ref:`prefer-ip6: yes<unbound.conf.prefer-ip6>` to
     increase the likelihood of IPv6 nameservers being selected for queries.
     On Linux you need these two commands to be able to use the freebind socket option to receive traffic for the ip6 netblock: